-The Institute is an intellectual community with generous space for seminars, a library, and oﬃces for fellows.
-The Institute is a unit in the College of Letters and Science, which invests heavily in the Institute as part of its commitment to the humanities.
-Some 40-50 fellows are associated with the Institute each year, including faculty and graduate students from UW-Madison, fellows from University of Wisconsin System campuses, and fellows from elsewhere (including independent scholars).
-Fellowships are awarded for research in all aspects of the humanities.
-Awards for scholars from outside UW-Madison include the Solmsen Fellowships (dedicated to topics on pre-1700 Europe) and Kingdon Fellowships (for scholars working in religious studies).
-There are also Resident Fellowships for UW-Madison faculty, including some designated for topics in Race, Ethnicity, and/or Indigeneity.
-Most fellows hold stipendiary awards, but the Institute also welcomes a select number of visiting scholars with their own funding to become Honorary Fellows housed at the Institute.
+The IRH provides offices for fellows, generous space for seminars, and a library.
+We are a unit in the College of Letters & Science, which invests heavily in the IRH as part of its commitment to the humanities.
+Some 40-50 fellows are associated with the IRH each year, including faculty and graduate students from UW-Madison, faculty from University of Wisconsin System campuses, and scholars from elsewhere (including independent scholars).
+Fellowships are awarded for research in all areas and aspects of the humanities.
+Stipendiary awards for scholars from outside UW-Madison include the Solmsen Fellowships (dedicated to topics on pre-1700 Europe), Kingdon Fellowships (for scholars working in religious studies), and the Ciplijauskaité Fellowship in Peninsular Spanish Literature.
+The fellowships for UW-Madison faculty include some designated for topics in Race, Ethnicity, and/or Indigeneity.

-The Institute holds weekly seminars at which fellows present their work and engage in extensive dialogue about their projects with other fellows and with interested faculty and graduate students from the campus.
-The Institute also sponsors an annual Burdick-Vary Symposium organized by one of the Senior Fellows, an annual event in honor of Germaine Brée (1907-2001), the internationally renowned scholar of twentieth-century French literature, and other lectures, symposia, and informal events related to the humanities.
-The Institute takes a leadership role on campus with other humanities centers and institutes to promote greater understanding of and visibility for the humanities.
-We co-sponsor many events on campus and work with a number of other interdisciplinary initiatives, such as the Center for Visual Culture, the Center for the Humanities, and the Wisconsin Institutes of Discovery.
+The Institute holds a weekly seminar at which fellows present their work and engage in extensive dialogue about their projects with other fellows and with interested faculty and graduate students from across campus.
+The Institute also sponsors annual Burdick-Vary Symposia organized by Senior Fellows, an annual lecture in honor of the French literary scholar (and former IRH director) Germaine Brée, and other lectures, conferences, and informal events related to the humanities.
+The Institute takes a leadership role on the UW-Madison campus and works with other humanities centers and institutes to promote greater understanding of and visibility for the humanities.

 The current director of the Institute for Research in the Humanities is Steven Nadler, William H. Hay II Professor of Philosophy and Evjue-Bascom Professor in Humanities.
 The assistant to the director is Ann Harris.
 See the staff pages here.
 For more information, contact the IRH at email@example.com.